-23.2 Exemption from consolidation
+20.2 Exemption from consolidation

 These financial statements are prepared as the Company's separate financial statements.
 The Company does not issue consolidated financial statements because it is a wholly-owned subsidiary and its ultimate parent company publishes consolidated financial statements which are available for public use and prepared in accordance with Philippine Financial Reporting Standards.
 In accordance with PFRS 10, Consolidated Financial Statements, a parent that is in itself a controlled subsidiary and that meets certain requirements need not present consolidated financial statements.
-The ultimate parent company's consolidated financial statements include the financial statements of the Company and its wholly-owned subsidiary.
+The ultimate parent company's consolidated financial statements of the Company and its wholly-owned subsidiary.

-23.3 Cash and cash equivalents
+20.3 Cash and cash equivalents